The lowdown (in their own words...)

 What we are looking for: We require candidates to achieve a minimum of a 2(1) in their degree and be able to demonstrate other key attributes outside academia, such as teamwork, leadership, communication skills and initiative.
 People come to us from all backgrounds and degree disciplines, with a range of views that combine to give us our distinctive perspective on the law.

 What you'll do:The two-year training contract at Charles Russell Speechlys is divided into four seats, giving trainees the opportunity to experience a range of different practice areas before qualification.
 Throughout the training contract, there are regular meetings and reviews between the trainees and their supervisors to ensure they are continuing to receive a broad range of quality work and that they are developing the required skills and knowledge as they progress through their seats.

-Perks: Private medical care; PHI and life assurance; pension; season ticket loan; cycle to work; 25 days’ holiday and a subsidised restaurant in the London offices.
+Perks: Benefits include private medical care; PHI and life assurance; pension; season ticket loan; cycle to work; 25 days' holiday and a subsidised restaurant in the London offices.

 Facts and figures

 Applications received pa: 800

 First year: £38,000 (London), £32,000 (Guildford), £28,500 (Cheltenham)